Company logo | Codica

 • At the same time, it can be difficult for customers to calculate the cost since they cannot forecast their resource usage.

-As you can see below, CDN provider BunnyCDN charges users rest upon the GB of data served in a month.
+As you can see below, CDN provider Bunny.net charges users based on the gigabytes of data served in a month.

 Freemium

 Another great approach to SaaS pricing is to offer some free functionality.
 You can always supplement your free offering with additional paid packages.
-The Freemium model works best when your add-on services bring real value to the customers.
+The freemium model works best when your add-on services bring real value to the customers.

 Pros